Zameer-fatima/Employee-Management-System/Employee-Management-System-main/Employee-Management-System-main/README.md

 The client folder contains the React app.
 Tpe `npm install` to install the dependencies and then type `npm start` to start the frontend.

-### Feel free to contribut to this repo by adding some more features.

-Follow: @frontend_edy on instagram for more amazing 🤪 project like this one.

 ScreenShot 1